Audio

 Vital Voices

 I produced and edited a special 12-part podcast series for Vital Voices, the non-profit organization co-founded by Hillary Clinton, Madeleine Albright, and Melanne Verveer.
-They work with women leaders in areas of economic empowerment, women's political participation, and human rights.
+Vital Voices works with women leaders in areas of economic empowerment, women's political participation, and human rights.

 For this twelve-part series, I adapted audio recordings from their Global Voices Festival into a podcast format.